 Many businesses, which have purchased and installed EV chargers in the past, have found they need more of them now that more of their clients, residents, patients, and employees are driving EVs.
 A little planning can save businesses thousands on future installations by preparing for them while installing their first set of chargers.

 Vehicles Expected to be Electric by 2050

 If your business is interested in installing EVSE, or you already have and need more chargers, below are some suggestions on how to save a bundle on future installs.

 If your project is a new residential or commercial building that will have a parking garage or lot, you can save money and time by installing chargers during the construction process instead of waiting and installing as a retrofit after the project is completed.
 If you know you will be installing EVSE at some point, installing them immediately is a great deal easier and less expensive for the owner.

-Many builders aren’t aware there can be differing strengths to chargers that can be dependent on the amount of power available.
+Many builders aren’t aware there can be different strengths to chargers that can be dependent on the amount of power available.
 If the owner chooses to install chargers a year or two down the line, and then install more chargers at a later time, they may find they do not have the necessary power for the chargers they want.
-If you build the garage first, and install chargers later, the amount of power usable for chargers will be whatever is left over.
+If you build the garage first and install chargers later, the amount of power usable for chargers will be whatever is leftover.

 This will result in chargers being installed at a weaker strength, resulting in longer charging times.
 If the installation of chargers is considered during the engineering and planning phase of a construction process, adequate power can be provided for chargers to be installed at high strengths for faster charging times.
 If the owner wants powerful chargers and did not incorporate electrical needs of the chargers in the owner’s planning and engineering phase, the owner may be stuck paying absurd amounts to add the electrical capacity needed for strong chargers.